Oroko people

 The Oroko (also Bareka/Batekka) are an ethnic group in Cameroon.
 They belong to the coastal Bantu group, widely known as Sawa, and primarily occupy the Ndian and Meme divisions of the Southwest Region of Cameroon.
 The people predominantly speak Oroko, English, and Cameroon Pidgin English.
 The Oroko are related to several ethnic groups (or tribes) in Cameroon's coastal areas, with whom they share a common traditional origin, and similar histories and cultures.
 These include the Bakweri (Kwe), Bakole, Duala, Ewodi, the Bodiman, the Pongo, the Bamboko, the Isubu (Isuwu or Bimbians), the Limba (or Malimba), the Mungo, and the Wovea.

 Geography

 The Oroko occupy the Ndian and Meme mangrove plains as well as the most part of the Rumpi Hills towards the Bakossi Mountains to the northeast and the Ejagham forest to the northwest.
-The Ndian and Meme rivers, together with the Massaka and Makunge rivers form the major watersheds of the Cameroonian coast, northwest of the Cameroons River.
+The Ndian and Meme rivers, together with the Massaka and Mukunge rivers form the major watersheds of the Cameroonian coast, northwest of the Cameroons River.
 All rivers played significant roles in the migration and settlement of the Oroko people.
 There are currently 250 known Oroko towns and villages, the largest semi-urban center being Ekondo Titi and the largest indigenously settled community being Dikome Balue.